vbendeb/tock/doc/Getting_Started.md

   - `debug`: Generate build(s) for debugging support, details vary per board.
   - `doc`: Build documentation for this board.
   - `clean`: Remove built artifacts for this board.
+  - `install`: Load code using the preferred method for the board.
   - `flash`: Load code using JTAG, if available.
   - `program`: Load code using a bootloader, if available.